roryp/vogella/docs/language/1-Java.md

 ### 5.4.
 Evolving interfaces with default methods

 Before Java 8 evolving interfaces, e.g., adding new methods to an interface, was not possible without breaking existing clients.
-Java 8 introduced default methods, now you can extend an interface without breaking clients by simply suppling a default implementation with it.
+Java 8 introduced **default** methods, now you can extend an interface without breaking clients by simply supplying a default implementation with it.
 Adding such a default method is a source and binary compatible change.

 A class can always override a default method to supply a better behavior.